Thank you for reading our post, please rate this article at the end.

 What do you think?
 How many watts would you need to power all your stuff?

-One way of calculating the required wattage is just adding up all the numbers.
-This way, you’ll get around 3,400 watts at startup and about 2,390 watts when running.
+One way to calculate the required wattage is to add all the numbers.
+This will give you around 3,400 watts at startup and about 2,390 watts when running.
 These are reasonable numbers and are well within the 3,600W limit.

-However, calculating the required wattage in this manner is inefficient in most cases.
+However, calculating the required wattage in this manner is often inefficient.
 That’s because people very rarely start and then use their appliances all at the same time.
 In our case, you would need a 3,400W generator only if you begin using all your appliances simultaneously.

 However, you probably wouldn’t turn on all your things at once.
 You would need to be more intelligent when using your equipment.
-That is, you would want to start your appliances at different times and turn off those appliances that you don’t need at the moment.
+That is, you would want to start your appliances at different times and turn off those appliances you don’t need.

 Starting appliances at different times is an excellent way of conserving energy.
-As we’ve found out above, you would need 3,400 watts in order to start up all your appliances.
-However, if starting one by one, you would only need as many watts as the most demanding appliance requires – in our case, this is the AC unit with its 1,600 watts.
+As we’ve discovered above, you would need 3,400 watts to start all your appliances.
+However, if you began to them one by one, you would only need as many watts as the most demanding appliance requires—in our case, this is the AC unit with its 1,600 watts.

 This isn’t everything that you may need, though.
 If you want to run multiple appliances simultaneously, 1,600 watts might not be enough.

-Furthermore, 2,010 watts would be enough to separately start up and simultaneously run your AC and microwave, but it wouldn’t be enough to use anything else!
+Furthermore, 2,010 watts would be enough to start up and simultaneously run your AC and microwave separately, but it wouldn’t be enough to use anything else!

-Well, to find out how much power you need for other devices, you need to find the appliance with the highest startup wattage among those that are left and add it to 2,010.
-In our case, it is the refrigerator with 600 watts, so we get 2,610 watts.
+To determine the power needed for other devices, find the appliance with the highest startup wattage among those left and add it to 2,010.
+In our case, the refrigerator has 600 watts, so we get 2,610 watts.

-In the end, the 2,610 watts we get are enough to run our configuration of microwave & AC (which are constantly running) and start any other appliance.
-In fact, if you start all the four devices one by one, 2,610 watts will be enough to run them all together since their wattage when running is 2,390!
+Ultimately, the 2,610 watts we get are enough to run our configuration of microwave and AC (constantly running) and start any other appliance.
+If you begin all four devices one by one, 2,610 watts will be enough to run them all together, since their wattage when running is 2,390!

 Of course, you would need to calculate the numbers while considering your needs, in what sequence you will be turning your devices on, and how many of them you need to run together.

-Hopefully, our little example has given you an idea of how you should approach wattages in portable generators.
-There are plenty of intricacies that need to be considered with wattages, and we’ve composed our example in a way to cover as many of these intricacies as possible.
+Hopefully, our little example has given you an idea of how to approach wattages in portable generators.
+Plenty of intricacies need to be considered with wattages, and we’ve composed our example to cover as many of these intricacies as possible.

 Leaving some spare watts

-In our example, 2,610 watts is technically enough to run our small system, but in reality, it is often advised to have some spare watts in portable generators.
-The reason for this is power spikes, and in order for your RV’s circuit breaker not to trip, having a few hundred more watts can really come in handy.
+In our example, 2,610 watts is technically enough to run our small system, but it is often advised to have some spare watts in portable generators.
+The reason for this is power spikes, and having a few hundred more watts can come in handy if your RV’s circuit breaker does not trip.

-If your generator has about 500 spare watts, you should be safeguarded from power spikes pretty good.
-However, going over 3,600 watts will probably be pointless since your RV won’t be able to make use of the spare watts, so keep that in mind.
+If your generator has about 500 spare watts, you should be safeguarded from power spikes.
+However, going over 3,600 watts will probably be pointless since your RV won’t be able to use the spare watts, so keep that in mind.

 Parallel generator operation

-Nonetheless, if you for some reason do need to hook up a couple of portable generators with each other, make sure that they support parallel connection.
-A generator without parallel connection won’t work with another generator.
+Nonetheless, if you need to connect several portable generators, ensure they support parallel connections.
+A generator without a parallel connection won’t work with another generator.

-Plus, keep in mind the number of generators that you want to connect.
+Keep in mind the number of generators you want to connect.
 Mostly, manufacturers only allow two generators of the same model to work together, so you won’t be able to use more than two.
 But if you find a model that can work with two other generators, go for it if necessary.

 30-amp receptacle

-As we’ve said at the very beginning, 30- and 50-amp plugs are different, so your portable generator will need to have a 30-amp receptacle in order to work with your RV.
-You can get a power adapter to plug your 30-amp plug into a 50-amp receptacle, but we’d recommend you to go for a unit that does have a 30-amp receptacle since it is more likely that it will have features necessary for your power needs.
+As we said at the beginning, 30 and 50-amp plugs are different, so your portable generator will need a 30-amp receptacle to work with your RV.
+You can get a power adapter to plug your 30-amp plug into a 50-amp receptacle, but we recommend you go for a unit that has a 30-amp receptacle, since it is more likely that it will have features necessary for your power needs.

-In the end, the answer to the question “what size generator for 30-amp RV to go for?” will depend on your needs.
-And since there are plenty of minor details that you should consider, it isn’t a process that we can provide some very specific guidelines for.
+Ultimately, the answer to the question “What size generator for a 30-amp RV should I get?” will depend on your needs.
+Since there are plenty of minor details that you should consider, we cannot provide precise guidelines for this process.

-The example we’ve described is very general, so don’t follow it blindly.
-Its purpose was to explain how you should choose a proper generator for your 30-amp RV; hopefully, it was clear enough for you.
+Our described example is very general, so don’t follow it blindly.
+It aimed to explain how to choose a proper generator for your 30-amp RV; hopefully, it was clear enough for you.